area9innovation/flow9/doc/gpt4.md

 # Syntax only prompt

+I'm teaching you the programming language flow9.
 Flow9 is like ML, but use this syntax with very few keywords.

 // Data structures are structs and unions.
 No classes.